xsuite/xfields/examples/beambeam_multibunch/design.md

 `filling_scheme_cw` / `filling_scheme_acw` separately from
 `bunch_intensity_particles_cw` / `bunch_intensity_particles_acw`.
 An intensity
 can be uniform for all filled slots or slot-indexed when bunch populations are not uniform.
-The setup should expose the derived physical slot identifiers as `filled_slots_cw` and `filled_slots_acw`, rather than the ambiguous `bunches_cw` and `bunches_acw`.
+The study should expose the derived physical slot identifiers as `filled_slots_cw` and `filled_slots_acw`, rather than the ambiguous `bunches_cw` and `bunches_acw`.